Discovery Study 1

 - Preaching the Good News is something we can be eager to do.
 Romans 1:15

-- Preaching the Good News requires us to go to someone.
+- Preaching the Good News often requires us to go somewhere.
 Romans 1:15

 Question #4.
 What is God saying to me?